2017-2018 Community Grants

 175 Main Street

-“Cuidate/Take Care of Yourself” is a culturally competent, community-based program that has increased early detection and treatment of breast cancer in Latinas and other low-income populations of the Greater Hartford area.
-The program will provide support throughout the cancer care continuum for Latinas and other women facing socioeconomic disparities.
-The program aims to decrease late-stage breast cancer rates and mortality rate by promoting breast health awareness through patient navigator-lead education and outreach, assuring the quality of care through patient navigation, and strengthening, coordinating, and collaborating with existing breast health resources and services in the Greater Hartford Area.
+Komen New England funds “Cuidate/Take Care of Yourself”, a culturally competent, community-based program that has increased early detection and treatment of breast cancer in Latinas and other low-income populations of the Greater Hartford area.
+The program will provide support throughout the cancer care continuum for a minimum of 300 Latinas and other women facing socioeconomic disparities.
+The program’s full-time patient navigator will navigate individuals through a coordinated patient referral system of services.
+The program aims to decrease late-stage breast cancer rates and mortality rates by promoting breast health awareness through patient navigator-lead education and outreach, assuring the quality of care through patient navigation, and strengthening, coordinating, and collaborating with existing breast health resources and services in the Greater Hartford Area.

 |Breast Cancer Patient Navigation Program